 Children and adolescents are a vulnerable population with developing bodies, developing brains, and developing personalities.
 Most smokers initiate smoking in adolescence.
-Methods to reduce exposure to nicotine and known and unknown toxins and carcinogens found in cigarettes, cigars, ENDS, and other tobacco products have tremendous consequences for short-term (e.g., nicotine addiction, harm to the developing brain, nicotine toxicity, burns from vaping device explosions) and long-term (e.g., lung cancer, mouth and throat cancer, myocardial infarction, stroke) mental and physical health.
+Methods to reduce exposure to nicotine and known and unknown toxins and carcinogens found in cigarettes, cigars, e-cigarettes, and other tobacco products have tremendous consequences for short-term (e.g., nicotine addiction, harm to the developing brain, nicotine toxicity, burns from vaping device explosions) and long-term (e.g., lung cancer, mouth and throat cancer, myocardial infarction, stroke, chronic obstructive pulmonary disease) mental and physical health.
 Access to primary care relevant behavioral intervention may decrease the likelihood that a child will pursue cigarette smoking or use of other tobacco products, thereby extending the child's life and health.